AmpersandTarski/Ampersand/docs/test-action.md

+### Tests
+- This change should trigger the workflow
-This change should trigger the workflow
+- This change should also trigger the workflow